Open menu

 So, autoplaying carousels are not the best practice when it comes to the Largest Contentful Paint optimization.

 First Input Delay (FID) is the second pillar of Core Web Vitals.
-This metric measures how responsive your store is when users interact with it for the first time (for example, when they tap a button, select an option, enter a text).
+This metric measures how responsive your store is when users interact with it for the first time (for instance, when they tap a button, select an option, or enter a text).

-When a user first lands on a page and tries to interact with it, they feel frustrated if nothing happens in response to this interaction.
-The page may seem fully loaded but doesn’t respond to the input.
-This is because the browser is busy parsing or processing something else and can’t switch to another task.
-By “something else” we mean heavy JavaScripts, large JS bundles, or other render-blocking assets.
+When a person first lands on a page and tries to interact with it, they feel frustrated if nothing happens in response to this user interaction.
+The page may seem fully loaded but doesn't respond to the input.
+This is because the browser is busy parsing or processing something else and can't switch to another task.
+By “something else,” we mean heavy JavaScripts, large JS bundles, or other render-blocking assets.

 For Magento stores, First Input Delay is of great value in terms of search ranking, as well as contributes much to the customer retention rate and bounce rate.
 It is FID that forms the user’s first impression of your store.